themesgrove/widgetkit/README.txt

 == Changelog ==

 == 2.1.1 ==
-New – Added a new WK tag to all elements.
-Update – 3 new layout options for the Gallery element.
+Improvement – 1 new layout options for the Gallery element.
-Update – Added discount option to Pricing Single element.
+Improvement – Added discount option to Pricing Single element.
-Update – Responsive update to Testimonial element.
+Improvement – Responsive update to Testimonial element.
-Update – Spacing update to Animation Text.

 = 2.1 =
 * New - Gallery Element.